robwalch/foms-demuxed/README.md

         - Safari can use it as a signal to not play/pause
         - Maybe not for WebAudio and Text-to-Speech

-Notes:
+**Notes**
 - play() Promise support in Edge?
-    - Safari calls play() pause() (They would use any canAutoplay test to prevent this behavior)
+- Safari calls `play()` and `pause()` (They would use any canAutoplay test to prevent this behavior)
 - Firefox will show a notification for sites that want to autoplay
     - This may be triggered by autoplay test
 - UserActivation API - expose a boolean for inUserActivation
 - Need a clock/timer for active application time
     - exclude timing when device/browser is locked - something better than heartbeat
 - calling load() on userGesture by checking global.event in player logic sucks
 - When you use the autoplay attribute:
     - Safari and Chrome will autopause when the video is scrolled offscreen (not removed from the DOM!)
 - Confirmation of getUserMedia() enables autoplay on Safari (will in Chrome 71)

 **Tooling**